-Many gardeners love jasmine plants for their pleasant sweet fragrance.
-However, the jasmine species, "Jasminum," comes in several different varieties, some of which do not produce a fragrance.
+Many gardeners love jasmine plants (Jasminum spp.) for their pleasant sweet fragrance.
+However, the jasmine species comes in several different varieties, some of which do not produce a fragrance.
 In general, jasmine plants have green leaves, grow as vines or shrubs and have flowers.
 Different varieties of jasmine have different growth patterns, and they also have problems with different pests.
-The most common insect pests of jasmine are spider mites, mealy bugs and scales.
+Among insects, the University of California at Davis considers the most common jasmine pests to include spider mites, mealy bugs and scales.

 Common white jasmine grows as a vine with fragrant white flowers, and it does not usually have many pests.
 Winter jasmine has unscented yellow flowers and grows as a shrub.
 It can have problems with spider mites.
 Other types of jasmine include the scented Confederate or star jasmine, the unscented South African jasmine vine, the deciduous scented Spanish jasmine vine, the unscented and yellow-flowered primrose jasmine shrub and the fragrant Italian jasmine vine.
-Although healthy jasmine plants do not usually have too many pest problems, the University of California at Davis notes that the most common types of pests are mealybugs and scales.
+With a few exceptions, jasmine isn't especially susceptible to pests.